An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Adaptive high-order surface FEM

 with

 It is easy to verify that the shape function $\phi_\alpha$ defined above satisfies the interpolation property

 Obviously, $\{\phi_\alpha\}_{\alpha=0}^{n_p-1}$ are linearly independent.
-Notice that a formula similar to \eqref{eq:phi0} can be found in \cite{nguyen2010}.
+Notice that a formula similar to \eqref{eq:phi0} can be found in\,\citep{nguyen2010}.
 Here we write it in a slightly different form and clearly show out its coefficients.
-Furthermore, one should know that this formula can be easily extended to any dimensional geometric simplex.
+Obviously, this formula can be easily extended to any dimensional geometric simplex and one can find such implementation in FEALPy\,\citep{fealpy2021}.